 Another popular spot to spy the pretty pink kirsebærtræer, cherry trees, is along the Copenhagen waterfront in Langelinie Park.
 Near the iconic Little Mermaid statue sits a tree-lined pip of a park that hosts the annual Sakura Festival in Copenhagen each year.
 The 200 Japanese Sakura trees that you see here now were a gift from Mr. Seiichi Takaki, Honorary Consul to Denmark in Hiroshima¹ to celebrate the 200th birthday of Danish writer Hans Christian Andersen in 2005.

 Good news, the annual Sakura Festival is back for 2022.
 Details about the event are currently in the works.
 The Japanese Embassy of Denmark organizes two days of celebrating the pink blooms and Japanese culture in the park every April.
-Come see martial arts demonstrations, kimono fashion shows, and tea ceremonies.
-While this year’s 2021 event will be virtual, if you live near here – you can still walk around to see the beautiful blooms.
+Past years have presented martial arts demonstrations, kimono fashion shows, and tea ceremonies.
+Even if you can’t make the festival, it’s still worth a peek at the trees.

 Nordre Toldbod, 1259 København

 Don’t care to cure your spring fever shoulder to shoulder with the throngs and masses?
 No worries.
 Head to the King’s Garden or Kongens Have in Danish.
 Here, spring begins with a royal purple carpet that rolls right out from the front gates of the Rosenborg Castle.
-Catch it in mid-April.
+Catch it in mid-late March.
 Missed it this season?
-The blooms continue once the crocuses have come and gone, soon the garden will swell with swoon-worthy flowering trees.
+The blooms continue once the crocuses have come and gone, and soon the garden will swell with swoon-worthy flowering trees.

 The King’s Garden | Kongens Have